M-J-Robbins/good-email-code/email-enhancements/css-art.md

 </div>

 ### Dark mode
-Because this is all done in code you can change the colours in the images based on `prefers-color-scheme`.
+Because this is all done in code you can easily change the colours in the images based on `prefers-color-scheme`, or even change the image completely.

 <div class="inserted-code">
   <style>